piiano/vault-code-samples-nestjs-typeorm/README.md

 2. `typeorm-vault` - Typescript library with helper functions to simplify the integration between TypeORM and Vault.

-3. `demo_app` - NestJS/TypeORM/Mongo project that shows how `typeorm-vault` can be integrated in order to protect certain entity properties.
+3. `demo-app` - NestJS/TypeORM/Mongo project that shows how `typeorm-vault` can be integrated in order to protect certain entity properties.
 It consists of two modules:
-    * [users](/demo_app/src/users/) - A module with any Piiano Vault interaction.
+    * [users](/demo-app/src/users/) - A module with any Piiano Vault interaction.
-    * [users-protected](/demo_app/src/users-protected/) - The same API, with one property protected in Vault.
+    * [users-protected](/demo-app/src/users-protected/) - The same API, with one property protected in Vault.

-    See [demo_app](/demo_app) for more details.
+    See [demo-app](/demo-app) for more details.

     :construction: This project is work in progress